mchen04/mchen04/README.md

 I'm a **Computer Science** student at UC Riverside, actively shaping the future of AI through projects and leadership.
 Founder of AI@UCR, where I empower students to dive into machine learning and artificial intelligence.
 My work spans from building real-time applications with WPF and C# to creating personalized AI experiences.

 - **🏆 Achievement**: Winner of the AMD Pervasive AI Competition
-- **🌱 Currently Working On**: Fine-tuning YOLO models, real-time data visualization, and AI-powered automation
+- **🌱 Currently Working On**: Deploying Full-Stack Websites, AI Fine-Tuning, GUI Creation, and AI-powered automation

 🌐 [Check out my portfolio](https://mchen04.github.io/)